Improve Technique and Overcome Injuries with Personalised One on One Yoga & Aerial

 While there are endless benefits to practising yoga and aerial, getting these benefits requires correct technique which can be delivered through personalised guidance in the form of one on one private yoga or aerial sessions.

 If you join a gym and aren’t too sure what you’re doing, you hire a personal trainer.
 This helps to keep you safe, goal oriented and progressing.
 It’s the same for yoga or aerial.
-To be put simply, one on one yoga is like personal training, minus being yelled at or being made to feel like you’re going to pass out or vomit from over exertion.
-In a one on one yoga session, you’re the focus of the teacher.
+To be put simply, one on one private sessions are like personal training, minus being yelled at or being made to feel like you’re going to pass out or vomit from over exertion.
+In a one on one session, you’re the focus of the teacher.
 The teacher and you will discuss your goals and format a plan to get you there, in a nice yoga way.